What Is a Newborn Cephalohematoma?

 - High-pitched crying

 - Increased head circumference

-If your doctor suspects an infant hematoma, they will monitor your child’s head size to see if it is expanding more rapidly than it should.
+If your child is showing symptoms of newborn cephalohematoma, your doctor will monitor your child’s head size to see if it is expanding more quickly than it should.

 Your doctor will also check your child’s hematocrit level — the number of red blood cells compared to the rest of their blood’s volume — to see if it is lower than it should be.